-We’ve spoken to more than a few people who transferred their pensions after a cold-call from CL&P Brokers – an unregulated marketing firm operating (from what we can see) out of Spain.
+We have experience speaking to a few people who transferred their pensions after a cold-call from CL&P Brokers – an unregulated marketing firm operating (from what we can see) out of Spain.

 Commercial Land and Property Brokers, of which Terence Wright was a director are known to have marketed two high-risk and Non-FCA regulated investments, including a the Store First Ltd Store Pods scheme and Australian farm land investment, which often seems to have involved the investor transferring their pension(s) into a SIPP: Self-Invested Personal Pension with Carey Pensions…